PreciousIfeaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints lower case alphabet ten times
+checks if a letter is lower case